openlookeng/hetu-core/hetu-docs/en/develop/functions.md

 }
 ```

+**Note**

-Note that the `ImmutableSet` class is a utility class from Guava.
-The `getFunctions()` method contains all of the classes for the functions that we will implement below in this tutorial.
+*The `ImmutableSet` class is a utility class from Guava.
+The `getFunctions()` method contains all of the classes for the functions that we will implement below in this tutorial.*

 For a full example in the codebase, see either the `presto-ml` module for machine learning functions or the `presto-teradata-functions` module for Teradata-compatible functions, both in the root of the openLooKeng source.

 ## Scalar Function Implementation

 The function framework uses annotations to indicate relevant information about functions, including name, description, return type and parameter types.
-Below is a sample function which implements `is_null`:
+Following is a sample function which implements `is_null`:

 ``` java
 public class ExampleNullFunction